 We assess systems using vulnerability scanning tools and manual methods to identify and prioritize findings based on the criticality of system vulnerabilities.
 We scrub findings to eliminate false positives and prioritize risk, based on existing security controls for your environment.
 The Vulnerability Assessment looks for missing patches and existing vulnerabilities for each system.
 We use authenticated scans wherever possible to reduce false positives and improve accuracy.

-We typically perform a Vulnerability Assessment on an internal enterprise environment and a Penetration Test against the external, public-facing, systems.
+We typically perform a Vulnerability Assessment on an internal enterprise environment and a Penetration Test against the external, public-facing systems.
 We can, however, perform a Vulnerability Assessment against your external systems and wireless systems as well.

-Benefits / Return on INvestment (ROI)
+Benefits / Return on Investment (ROI)

 The majority of attacks take advantage of unpatched or misconfigured systems or applications.
 Our Vulnerability Assessment service helps you identify vulnerable systems and applications.
 We provide prioritized, risk-based step-by-step actions to fix the identified vulnerable systems and applications.

-ur Vulnerability Assessment not only looks for unpatched systems, but checks for misconfigured systems, applications, and unnecessary services.
+Our Vulnerability Assessment not only looks for unpatched systems, but checks for misconfigured systems, applications, and unnecessary services.
 Our Vulnerability Assessment service also helps ensure your IT assets are compliant with policy and standards, such as the following:

 We also make recommendations and can provide expertise on how to properly design, implement, and operate a Continuous Vulnerability Assessment and Remediation program (Critical Security Control 4).